ShuraBlack/JFileShare/README.md

 java -jar JFileShare.jar
 ```
 The CLI will show you the IP Address and Port of the server.
 You can now access the server with any device in your local network.
-> ❕Disclaimer: I recommend to keep the default port, since you dont need to write it explicitly in the url.
+> ❕Disclaimer: I recommend to keep the default port, since you dont need to write it explicitly in the url

 If you are not sure about the IP Address of your server, you can use the `-ip` flag to show all available network interfaces
 and set the wanted Network Interface with the `-ip=<network_name>` option.
+> ❕Disclaimer: This is needed, if you want to use the server outside of the host system
 ```
 java -jar JFileShare.jar -ip=wlan0
 ```